devboell/react-fretboard/README.md

   `selectedNotes={Tonal.Chord.notes('CM')}` using the [Tonal library](https://github.com/danigb/tonal/)
   `selectedNotes={chordNotes('CM')}`

-  They become useful when, instead of note names, you want to show the relative intervals of selected notes, by using the `useIvlLabel` and `useIvlStatus` params.
+  They become more useful when, instead of note names, you want to show the relative intervals of selected notes, by using the `useIvlLabel` and `useIvlStatus` params.
 With `useIvlLabel = true` the selection labels will be set to interval names.
 With `useIvlStatus = true` the highlight color will be theme.statusMap.[ivlName].
 Check the examples below.

   **intervalNotes(note, ivl, useIvlLabel = false, useIvlStatus = false)**